MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-configure-runbook-throttling.md

 ## To configure the maximum number of runbooks that a runbook server processes

 ::: moniker range="<=sc-orch-2019"
-1. Navigate to the folder where by default the Runbook Server Runbook Throttling tool is stored: `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Management Server`.
+1. Navigate to the folder whereby default the Runbook Server Runbook Throttling tool is stored: `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Management Server`.
 ::: moniker-end

 ::: moniker range="sc-orch-2022"
-1. Navigate to the folder where by default the Runbook Server Runbook Throttling tool is stored: `C:\Program Files\Microsoft System Center\Orchestrator\Management Server`.
+1. Navigate to the folder whereby default the Runbook Server Runbook Throttling tool is stored: `C:\Program Files\Microsoft System Center\Orchestrator\Management Server`.
 ::: moniker-end

 2. Type one of the following commands: